 The layout comprises four 4ft x 2ft plywood baseboards with integral legs.
 Trackwork has been built using ply and rivet construction on foam underlay.
 Turnouts and signals are operated by slow action Tortoise motors.
 A simple three road sector plate is used in the fiddle yard.

 A NCE Powercab Digital Command Control (DCC) system has been installed allowing remote operation of the locomotives, turnouts and signals.
 This has allowed the fitting of sound chips to the majority of locomotives enhancing operators and viewers overall enjoyment.

 Rolling stock is varied at the present time and may not be truly typical of that which ran on the light railway.
-However featured are models of "B1" Class locomotive No 1021 and ex.
-S.E. & C.R. articulated coach set No 514, both of which were photographed on the line in the early 1930s.
+However featured are models of ex.
+S.E.& C.R.
+'R1' Class 0-4-4T locomotive No A697, ex S.E. & C.R.
+'B1' Class 4-4-0 locomotive No 1021 and S.R. articulated coach set No 514, all of which were photographed on the line in the early 1930s.

 Much thought has been put into the presentation of the layout with proscenium arch, lighting, and a continuous full height backscene.
 The layout can be operated from the front or rear depending on the operators or exhibition manager's preferences.

 The layout was originally constructed back in 1996/97 by the current owner and other members of the Uckfield Model Railway Club as the Club's first essay into P4 modelling.

 The team are always happy to answer any questions about the layout, stock or railway modelling in general; you never know you may be offered some Leysdown seaside rock!